Mochi Donuts

 Storage instructions

 To store: Leftovers will keep fresh at room temperature in an airtight container for up to three days.
-You can refrigerate them too, but I find they remain dense once thawed.
+You can refrigerate them, too, but I find they remain dense once thawed.

-To freeze: Place the glazed donuts in a ziplock bag and store in the freezer for up to 6 months.
+To freeze: Place the glazed donuts in a ziplock bag and store them in the freezer for up to 6 months.

 Frequently Asked Questions